linked-art/linked.art/docs/model/vocab/required/index.md

 ## Name Types

+There are four required vocabulary entries for Names and Identifiers to be able to distinguish them from others.
+Each has particular requirements for use by the client or search system.

 ### Primary Name

+The URI for Primary Name is: [http://vocab.getty.edu/aat/300404670](http://vocab.getty.edu/aat/300404670)

 The main or primary name of the entity.
 Every record must have a name with the primary name classification so that user interfaces know which name to use.
 There may be multiple primary names for a single record, but each must have a unique language, or no language.
 See the [name documentation](/model/base/#names).